 BA., Yale University

-Dr Marco Wan is an Associate Professor of Law at the University of Hong Kong.
-He is also the Associate Dean of International Affairs at the Law Faculty.
+Dr Marco Wan is Associate Professor of Law and Honorary Associate Professor of English at the University of Hong Kong.
+He also serves as Associate Dean (International Affairs) at the Law Faculty.

 He has published articles on nineteenth-century literary trials in England and France, and on the representations of law in Hong Kong cinema.
 His areas of interest include law and literature; law and film; law and sexuality; and legal/critical theory.

-He is a General Editor of Law and Literature.
-He also serves on the editorial boards of the Critical Studies in Law, Literature and the Humanities series from Edinburgh University Press, the Hong Kong Law Journal, and the Asia-Pacific Journal on Human Rights and the Law.
-He is an international advisor to the International Journal for the Semiotics of Law, and is on the long-list selection committee of the Man Asian Literary Prize.
+He is the Managing Editor of Law and Literature, which was founded as the journal of the Law and Literature movement.
+He serves on the editorial boards of the Critical Studies in Law, Literature and the Humanities series from Edinburgh University Press, the Hong Kong Law Journal, and the Asia-Pacific Journal on Human Rights and the Law.
+He is an international advisor to the International Journal for the Semiotics of Law.

 Law and Literature; Law and Film; Law, Meaning and Interpretation; Law, Gender and Sexuality; Constitutional Law; Contract Law.